 Contact Our Disability Attorneys

 The experienced team at Woodruff & Mathis has been working with Social Security disability cases for over 20 years, guiding clients through the complicated application process.
 Regardless of your medical condition, our lawyers can help you determine your eligibility and take the necessary steps to get started on your disability application.
-To speak with our attorneys, please contact us today.
+To speak with our Maine Social Security attorney, please contact us today.